Lucas-G-A/quant-project/README.md

 # Quant Trading Lab

-A from-scratch, event-driven backtesting engine used to research and evaluate two structurally different systematic trading strategies: a **momentum** strategy and a **pairs trading (statistical arbitrage)** strategy.
+A from-scratch, event-driven backtesting engine used to research and evaluate two structurally different systematic trading strategies: a **momentum** strategy and a **pairs trading (statistical arbitrage)** strategy — extended from backtested research into a live, automated paper-trading system.
 Built to understand market mechanics and risk from first principles, not to rely on an existing framework like `backtrader` or `zipline`.

 ## Why event-driven, not vectorized

 Most quick backtests compute signals and returns across an entire dataset in one vectorized pass.
 This is fast, but dangerously easy to get wrong: subtle bugs can let a strategy's decision on day *N* be computed using information only available on day *N+5* — a mistake known as **look-ahead bias**, and one of the most common ways backtests silently overstate performance.

 This engine instead steps through history one day at a time.
 On each day, the strategy is handed a slice of price data containing only information up to and including that day (`price_data.iloc[:i+1]`), and must decide what to do with only that information — structurally identical to how a live trading system would operate.
 This is slower and more code than a vectorized approach, but it's the standard more rigorous quant research shops actually use, and it makes look-ahead bias close to impossible rather than merely "avoided if you're careful."
+This design choice paid off directly: the same `Strategy.decide()` interface built for backtesting was reused, almost unchanged, to drive the live trading system described below.

 ## Architecture